ratson/autohttps/README.md

     acme.post(url, body, cb)                // POST with signature acme.parseLinks(link)                   // (internal) parses 'link' header
     acme.getNonce(url, cb)                  // (internal) HEAD request to get 'replay-nonce' strings

-// Note: some of these are not async,
-// but they will be soon.
-Don't rely
-// on their API yet.

-// Crypto Helpers
-LeCore.leCrypto
-    generateRsaKeypair(bitLen, exponent, cb);     // returns { privateKeyPem, privateKeyJwk, publicKeyPem, publicKeyMd5 }
-    thumbprint(lePubKey)                          // generates public key thumbprint
-    generateSignature(lePrivKey, bodyBuf, nonce)  // generates a signature privateJwkToPems(jwk)                         // { n: '...', e: '...', iq: '...', ... } to PEMs
-    privatePemToJwk                               // PEM to JWK (see line above) importPemPrivateKey(privateKeyPem)            // (internal) returns abstract private key
 ```

 For testing and development, you can also inject the dependencies you want to use: